TG9541/stm8ef/README.md

 [![Test](https://travis-ci.org/TG9541/stm8ef.svg)](https://travis-ci.org/TG9541/stm8ef)

-TG9541/STM8EF extends [Dr. C.H.
-Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html) into a lightweight self-hosted ("untethered") Forth system for STM8 µCs with a maximum "feature-to-binary-size" ratio.
-It provides a plug-in system for board support, base dictionary configuration, a library infrastructure, and uCsim based binary level simulation.
-With the kind permission of the original author TG9541/STM8EF has a permissive [FOSS license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).
+STM8 eForth is a lightweight self-hosted Forth system for STM8 µCs that aims to have a very good "feature-to-binary-size" ratio.
+It provides a [binary release](https://github.com/TG9541/stm8ef/releases) easy configuration, a plug-in system for board support, a library infrastructure, and a uCsim based binary level simulation.
+With the help of [e4thcom](https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) it can be used as a semi-tethered embedded Forth.

+STM8 eForth is based on [Dr. C.H.
+Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html).
+With the kind permission of the original author, it comes with a permissive [FOSS license](https://github.com/TG9541/stm8ef/blob/master/LICENSE.md).

 The [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) covers various topics, e.g. using breakout boards, or the conversion of low-cost Chinese thermostats, voltmeters, or DC/DC-converters into Forth powered embedded control boards.